Bigger is Greater

 - Test case 1:

-is the only string which can be made by rearrangingab
+bais the only string which can be made by rearrangingab.
+It is greater. - Test case 2:

-and get a greater string. - Test case 3:
+It is not possible to rearrangebband get a greater string. - Test case 3:

-. - Test case 4:
+hegfis the next string greater thanhefg. - Test case 4:

-. - Test case 5:
+dhkcis the next string greater thandhck. - Test case 5:

-is the next string greater thandkhc
+hcdkis the next string greater thandkhc.

 Sample Input 1